|Frequently Asked Questions about bamboo (information collected from different sources)

-Fargesia isn’t complicated to remove, in contrary to the running varieties such as Phyllostachys.
+Fargesia isn’t complicated to remove, in contrary to the invasive varieties such as Phyllostachys.

 You can simply dig it out (with a heavy-duty shovel).
 Or another method is to cut the bamboo to the ground, and continue to remove all new growth as soon as it comes up.
 This eventually starves the bamboo out, but can take as long as three years to complete.

 Fargesia does not have edible new shoots.
 (All the Phyllostachys, for example, are edible, although some of them have a bitter or stringent after taste when eaten raw)

 Can I prune bamboo?

 Yes.
 Bamboo canes will not grow any taller once they are topped, so it is a once-a-year process of cutting the younger canes after they leaf out.
 Cut the cane just above the node.
 Because bamboo cannot regain the lost height, it will get bushier in response to the pruning.
 Just be sure to leave some branches on the cane, otherwise the individual cane will die back to ground level.

 Is bamboo harmful to pets?